amarton/652-interactive-design-development/data-viz-module/data-analysis-module/data-analysis-1-workshop.md

 	Columns

--Look at what the Post did
+- Look at what the Post did

-	-Talk about school shooting data in general
+	- Talk about school shooting data in general

-	-Do research about the topic so you can make informed decisions.
+	- Do research about the topic so you can make informed decisions.

-	-Read the Atlantic article
+	- Read the Atlantic article

--Work on the the data
+- Work on the the data

-	-Show how to sort by state
+	- Show how to sort by state

-	-Show count, Sum, Average in bottom bar
+	- Show count, Sum, Average in bottom bar

 Filter on Public / Private and State to see public school shootings in Maryland